Lori Guadagno believes her brother was looking out for her, even in his death.

 ”Ten years ago can feel like yesterday -- the pain is still very palpable and the loss is still there,” said Lori Guadagno, who lives in Florida.
 “It's just part of my makeup now.
 I think of him every day but, fortunately, I'm at a place in my life where I don't think about 9/11 every single day anymore. ...
 I rarely tear up.
 It doesn't mean he's not with me all the time, but I've found ways to deal with the sadness.”

 Something was different on Saturday, however, she said.
 First, there was the article she came across about a wildlife refuge where her brother once worked.
 Then, came another environmental story aligned with Richard Guadagno's interests.
-Finally, there was the dog training television show she came across while flipping channels that night featuring a black German shepherd that was a spit and image of Raven, her brother's beloved dog.

 As Lori Guadagno watched the show, she wept.